oliv-bernier/oliv-bernier/README.md

 💻 I’m currently working on a project of web application using React and Redux technologies.
 I use Agile methodology with SCRUM, and are part of a four web-developers team including Symfony developers for the Back-End.

-☝️ I have a real taste for the Front-End part but I also know how to code PHP with an MVC architecture and object-oriented programming, as well as build or improve a database.
+☝️ I have a real taste for the Front-End part but I also know how to code PHP with object-oriented programming and an MVC architecture, as well as build or improve a database.

 👀 Take a look at my portfolio : https://www.obernier.fr